The most updated information about the Lares Trek to Machu Picchu

 For a perfect trip it is recommended:

 It is not necessary to be in optimal physical form to complete the Lares Trek.
-However, exercise before the walk is helpful.
+However, regular exercise before the walk is helpful.

 Drinking coca leaf tea during the tour (as the Incas did hundreds of years ago).
 Another alternative is to take pills to prevent altitude sickness before starting the trek.
 Ask your doctor at home about altitude sickness before you come to Peru.